kuzzleio/kuzzle/ROADMAP.md

 Here is the list of features we plan to implement to bring Kuzzle's version to beta.
 This list isn't proritized yet, and it may change over time, depending of feedbacks coming from users or from ourselves: we follow the [Eat your own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) principle!

-Keep in mind that the list below is the required features needed to **enter** beta version.
-After that we'll keep amending this beta version with many more features, until we feel ready to bring Kuzzle to its first stable release.

 ## SDK